The runway service dsn <name>

 ...

-A DSN is essentially a formatted connection string that provides all the necessary details for an application to connect to a database or service.
+A DSN is a formatted connection string that provides all the necessary details for an application to connect to a database or service.
 It typically includes information such as the username, password, host, port, database name, and sometimes additional connection options.
 For example, a DSN for PostgreSQL might look like this:

 postgres://username:password@hostname:port/database?sslmode=require

-By using this command, Runway eliminates the need to manually configure or retrieve connection details.
+command, Runway eliminates the need to manually configure or retrieve connection details.
 The DSN is automatically prepared and injected into your app’s environment via (runway app config set

-), ensuring that your services are ready to use with minimal setup.
-This approach simplifies workflows, supports automation, and ensures consistency across deployments.
+), ensuring that your services are ready to use the database with minimal setup.